chipzoller/hugo-clarity/README.md

 * Native Image Lazy Loading
 * Customizable (see config)
 * Dark Mode (with UI controls for user preference setting)
+* Flexible image configuration
+* Logo alignment
+* Mobile support with configurable menu alignment
-* Syntax Highlighting.
+* Syntax Highlighting

-    Besides basic syntax highlighting, this theme adds the following capabilities to your code snippets:
+* Rich code block functions including:

-    1. Ability to copy code snippet to clipboard
+    1. Copy to clipboard
-    2. Toggle line wraps on and off
+    2. Toggle line wrap (dynamic)
-    3. Show and hide line numbers
+    3. Toggle line numbers
-    4. Show which programing language is used to write the code snippet
-    5. Set a max number of lines to show.
-There's at least one UI control to expand the codeblock to show all code snippet
+    4. Language label
+    5. Toggle block expansion/contraction (dynamic)

-    To put it all in context, here is a preview
+    To put it all in context, here is a preview showing all functionality.

     ![](./images/syntax-block.gif)

 ## Prerequisites

-Firstly, ensure you have installed the [extended version of hugo](https://github.com/gohugoio/hugo/releases).
+Firstly, ensure you have installed the [extended version of Hugo](https://github.com/gohugoio/hugo/releases).
 See installation steps from [Hugo's official docs](https://gohugo.io/getting-started/installing/).

 ## Getting up and running

-There are at least 2 ways of going about it
+There are at least two ways of quickly getting started with Hugo and the VMware Clarity theme:

 ### Option 1 (recommended)

-Generate a new hugo site and add this theme as a Git submodule inside your themes folder:
+Generate a new Hugo site and add this theme as a Git submodule inside your themes folder:

 ```
 $ hugo new site yourSiteName